BRMS Clubs & Activities:

 Advisor: Mr. Wahl

 Are you a morning person?
-Students involved in the Morning Bark help to wake up the school with positive news and information in a daily video streaming show.
-6th, 7th and 8th graders can be assigned as hosts, and a few 8th graders also help out with the show’s production.
+Students involved in the Morning Bark help to wake up the school with positive news and information through a daily live video streaming show.
+6th, 7th and 8th graders can be assigned as hosts.
+8th graders can also help out with the show’s production.
+Mr. Wahl's webpage

 Musical - 7th and 8th grades